 Housing and Meals

-You will live in a self-catered apartment.
-You will be responsible for providing your own meals.
+You will be living in a self catered apartment and will be responsible for providing your own meals.

 Financial Aid & Scholarships